MahirHamiAbrar/vscode-blur-linux/README.md

 * `vscode-blur-linux.blur`: enable/disable blur effect behind the window.

 ## Usage
+_- First install the dependencies.

-- Install the extension from marketplace.
+_-  Then install the extension from marketplace.
-- Restart the Visual Studio Code window.
+_- Finally restart the Visual Studio Code window.